ModelEarth/useeio.js/footprint/README.md

 Info on the charts: [model.earth/io/charts](https://model.earth/io/charts/) and the [build steps](https://model.earth/io/charts/react/)

-We're not sure if the useeio.js build Lakshit achieved will incorporate changes needed for the new state models.
+We're not sure if the [useeio.js tslib fix](https://github.com/USEPA/useeio.js/issues/2) Lakshit achieved will incorporate changes needed for the new state models.
 If the useeio_widgets.js file doesn't change we'll need to figure out what needs to be done for the new 50 state model structure.

 ---